FarshadAmiri/langgraph-multiagent-assistant/IMPLEMENTATION_SUMMARY.md

-# InfoMind Implementation Summary
+# WasMAS Implementation Summary

 ## 📋 Overview

-This document summarizes the complete implementation of InfoMind, a multi-agent Python project system using LangGraph and LangChain.
+This document summarizes the complete implementation of WasMAS, a multi-agent Python project system using LangGraph and LangChain.

 ## ✅ Completed Features